 One of my all time favorite tricks is taking a portable sound machine.
 It downs out noisy neighbors and adds a familiar sound from home.

-If your baby is still on an all-liquid diet then your packing needs in this department are pretty straight-forward: bring your boobs and/or bring a lot of formula and clean water.
-When I say a lot I mean bring more than your baby typically eats so that just in case you drop some or happens you have plenty of extra.
+If your baby is still on an all-liquid diet then your packing needs in this department are pretty straightforward: bring your boobs and/or bring a lot of formula and clean water.
+When I say ‘a lot’ I mean bring more than your baby typically eats so if something happens you have plenty of extra.

 Also, bring a camp chair that is comfortable for feedings.
 You don’t want to be stuck sitting bolt upright at the picnic table when it’s time to relax and feed baby.